 What began with a prototype by a handful of Melbourne architects has grown into a revolutionary housing model that responds to persistent problems of affordability and helps accelerate the pace of sustainable development toward a low-carbon future.

-In 2007, the team at Breathe looked across Melbourne and saw that the housing system was broken.
-It was inequitable, environmentally unsustainable, and it was eroding the community it was meant to serve.
-Their response was to purchase a site between Sydney Road and the Upfield train line in Brunswick, and design the building that would become the inspiration for Nightingale Housing: The Commons.
+In 2007, our founders Jeremy McLeod, Tamara Veltre, and their team at Breathe looked across their city and saw that housing was environmentally unsustainable, badly designed, and poorly built.
+They knew it could be better.
+Their response was to purchase a site in Brunswick and create the building that would become the prototype for Nightingale: The Commons, completed in 2013.

 Breathe wanted The Commons to be their first architect-funded project, but these plans were upended by the impacts of the Global Financial Crisis.
 Ethical developers Small Giants came on board to support the project, seeing it through to completion in 2013.